opengeospatial/CityGML-3.0CM/README.md

 We are actively looking for external expertise via the CFP developed by Claus Nagel and we have a tentative plan to have a second OGC-SIG 3D public workshop hosted by Fraunhofer in Darmstadt this summer or early autumn.

-Now is the time to make sure that what we are doing and how we are doing it fits with the OGC P&P. As far as the chairs know at this point we are within the OGC P&P. This would be a good time to let us know if we need to make adjustments.
-I attached a diagram of our process as discussed in today’s SWG meeting.